Notalib/LYT/readme.md

 ## Change log

-All releases are available from Github using the tag format lyt-<version>.
+All releases are available from Github using the tag format lyt-&lt;version&gt;.

 ### Version 1.0.1